rocketechgroup/direct-pubsub-bq-stream/README.md

 # direct-pubsub-bq-stream

 Example repo to use the BigQuery subscription of PubSub to directly stream data into BigQuery.

 This example uses the `bigquery-public-data.google_trends.top_terms` public dataset.

-## Prepare the PubSub Topic & Subscriptions
+## Example by making use of Topic Schema

 ### Create PubSub Schema